 North Augusta in Edgefield County, South Carolina — The American South (South Atlantic)

 Location.
-33° 33.867′ N, 82° 0.714′ W. Marker is in North Augusta, South Carolina, in Edgefield County.
-Marker is on West Martintown Road.
+33° 36′ N, 82° 1.059′ W. Marker is in North Augusta, South Carolina, in Edgefield County.
+Marker is on West Martintown Road, on the left when traveling north.
 Touch for map.
-Marker is on the east side of the road, about 1.8 miles north of I-20.
-Marker is in this post office area: North Augusta SC 29860, United States of America.
+Marker is at or near this postal address: 1850 West Martintown Road, North Augusta SC 29860, United States of America.
+Touch for directions.

 Also see . . .